Conventionally Grown Sweet Potato Slips

 We offer five varieties of Certified Organic Sweet Potato Slips currently and will offer six varieties that are grown conventionally beginning the second week of January.
 Our Certified Organic Covington, Orleans, Burgundy, and Murasaki slips are G2, from micro-propagated, virus-indexed mother plants.
 This makes them very 'clean' (genetically) and very productive!
 Our conventionally grown varieties will include Covington, Murasaki, Garnet, Bonita, Evangeline and Beauregard.

-Shipping notes: - We recommend shipping via UPS 2 Day Air to guarantee that your slips will arrive in great condition. - We will ship the week of June 8th, 2020 this season.
-All slip shipments will be accompanied by a unique Phytosanitary Certificate issued by the North Carolina Department of Agriculture.
-We are not permitted to ship to CA or MS due to restrictions on plant material entering those states.
+Shipping notes: - We recommend shipping via UPS 2 Day Air to guarantee that your slips will arrive in great condition. - We will target a ship date for the week of May 31, 2021 this season.
+All slip shipments to locations outside of North Carolina will be accompanied by a Phytosanitary Certificate issued by the North Carolina Department of Agriculture.
+We are not permitted to ship to CA or LA due to restrictions on plant material entering those states.

 Download our Sweet Potato Slip Care & Planting Guide!